Overview

 This section details what ETH holders receive in terms of staking rewards, fee burn benefits, and value accrual mechanisms.
 ETH is unique among L1 tokens due to its deflationary burn mechanics and direct staking yield.

-Staking APY
+Staking APY (base)

 ETH Burned